MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Introduction

-In this paper, we propose a novel method that is training-based but model-agnostic, which does not require a huge computational cost.
-Specifically, we introduce a lightweight joint guidance module on top of two base models for audio and video that adjusts their outputs for audio-video joint generation.
-We assume that pre-trained base models are black box diffusion models (i.e., we can access only their outputs and do not depend on a specific architecture design like cross-attention to construct a joint generation model), and we formulate the joint generation process as an extension of the classifier guidance (C-guide) for single-modal data \citep{song2021scorebased,Prafulla2021DMbeatsGANs}.
-We theoretically show that joint guidance can be computed through the gradient of the optimal discriminator that distinguishes real audio-video pairs from fake ones independently generated by base models.
+In this paper, we propose a novel method that is training-based but model-agnostic.
+Our method does not require backpropagation through the base models for the optimization.
+Specifically, we introduce a lightweight joint guidance module on top of audio and video base models that adjust their outputs for audio-video joint generation.
+We assume that pre-trained base models are black box diffusion models (i.e., we can access only their outputs and do not depend on a specific architecture design like a cross-attention module to construct a joint generation model).
+We formulate the joint generation process as an extension of the classifier guidance (C-guide) for single-modal data \citep{song2021scorebased, Prafulla2021DMbeatsGANs}.
+We show that this joint guidance can be computed through the gradient of the optimal discriminator that distinguishes real audio-video pairs from the fake ones independently generated by base models.
 We only train the discriminator with proper regularization inspired by Denoising Likelihood Score Matching (DLSM) \citep{chao2022dlsm}.
-Extensive experiments on several benchmark datasets demonstrate that our proposed method can efficiently integrate single-modal base models for audio and video into a joint generation model, maintaining the performance of each single-modal generation without incurring a significant computational cost.
+Extensive experiments on several benchmark datasets demonstrate that our proposed method can efficiently integrate single-modal base models for audio and video into a joint generation model, maintaining the performance of each single-modal generation without incurring a significant computational cost (see \Cref{sup:sec:computational_cost}).